Canada's Top Mountie Issues Blistering Memo On IT Failures

 Reader Freshly Exhumed writes: RCMP Commissioner Bob Paulson has levelled a blistering memo obtained by the CBC on how critical IT failures have increased by 129 per cent since Shared Services Canada took over tech support for the entire government five years ago.
 Not only that, the memo says, the duration of each outage has increased by 98 per cent.
 "Its 'one size fits all' IT shared services model has negatively impacted police operations, public and officer safety and the integrity of the criminal justice system," reads the memo.
 A list of specific incidents includes an 11-hour network computer outage on Jan.
 18 that downed every Mountie's BlackBerry, affected dispatching, and prevented the RCMP and 240 other police forces from accessing the Canadian Police Information Centre database.

-The benefits of Single Payer (Score:3, Troll)
+The benefits of Single Payer (Score:2, Troll)

 But Single Payer eliminates redundancy [ama-assn.org], thus lowering the costs while improving the services.
-Does it not?
+Does it

 Re: (Score:2, Insightful)